gcallah/hambone/chaps/chap2.md

 Thaddeus answered, "We just come to see you, see how you doing."

+Hampton shook his head to express his disappointment:
 "Yo, don't give me no bullshit: you was sent for, wasn't you?"

-Thaddeus and Alastair both look sheepish.
+Thaddeus and Alastair both looked sheepish.
 Thaddeus asked, "What you want us to say?"

 "I guess you could go on and say anything you want, just so long as it ain't the truth."